 1) The control frame contains an HT Control field with the MRQ subfield equal to 1, or

 2) The control frame contains an HT Control field with the TRQ field equal to 1.

+c) A control frame that is not a control response frame may be carried in a VHT PPDU when the control frame includes an HT control field (rules for control response frames are in clause 9.7.6.5)

-NOTE—In these cases, requirements specified in 9.27, 9.28.2, and 9.29 further constrain the choice of non-HT
+NOTE—In these cases, requirements specified in 9.27, 9.28.2, and 9.29 further constrain the choice of non-HT, HT

-or HT PPDU.
+or VHT PPDU.

 d) Otherwise, the control frame shall be carried in a non-HT PPDU.